zukunft/zukunft.com/docs/code_functions_all.md

             hp
     \-- dsp_table - section for function dsp_table not yet defined that it should be to review in /value/value_list.php
     \-- html - section for function html not yet defined that it should be to review in /value/value_list.php
-    \-- order error - order of section display has difference at table should be before list_most_relevant
+    \-- order error - order of section modify has difference at filter should be before add_results, order of section display has difference at table should be before list_most_relevant
 \-- verb
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /verb/verb.p hp